Where to Stay in Somerset: The Complete Guide

 Hurcott Farmhouse

 Somerset is very useful for family holidays because it has the kind of variety children can get their hands on.
 Cheddar has caves and cliffs.
 Minehead has beach days and the West Somerset Railway.
-Wells is compact and handsome enough for a low-effort wander.
+Wells is compact and handsome enough for a wander.
 Bath brings museums, architecture and reliable rainy-day options.
 Near Bruton, The Newt gives families gardens, orchards, woodland walks and enough room for children to make the day their own.

 For bigger families or multi-generational groups, look to Bath, South Somerset or the Taunton countryside, where larger homes allow for the delicate family maths of being together without invading each other’s space.